Mixture of Concept Bottleneck Experts: Experimental Results

 \mypar{Symbolic predictors align and discover true mechanisms (Figure~\ref{fig:interventions}, top, Table~\ref{tab:ted_main}).} On regression tasks, \symbolicacro{} displays near-ideal intervenability: the MAE drops sharply to zero as the intervention probability approaches unity ($p_{\text{int}} \to 1$).
 This intervention response stems from \symbolicacro{}'s ability to recover expressions that closely approximate the true concept-to-task function, (e.g., on Pendulum, $8.00 * \text{sin}(\theta) + 10.00$).
 Table~\ref{tab:ted_main} confirms that \symbolicacro{} consistently achieves the lowest Tree Edit Distance (TED) to ground-truth expressions.
 The expressions learned by the methods are reported in Appendix~\ref{app:explanations}.

 \mypar{Mixture of linear predictors excel on classification (Figure~\ref{fig:interventions}, bottom).} On classification tasks, \linearacro{} emerges as the globally interpretable model most responsive to interventions.
-This is likely related to the setting: the diffuse semantic evidence required for tasks like CUB200 and CIFAR10 makes the weighted summation of concepts a more stable and responsive mechanism for intervention.
+This is likely because the concept-to-task mapping in these datasets is closer to a mixture of linear functions, making \linearacro{} more aligned with the true underlying mapping and therefore more responsive to corrections.